theodoremoreland/WebCaesar/README.md

 -   Latvian
 -   Dutch

-_This program was created for a homework assignment at LaunchCode's Lc101 (2018) that I have since then updated._
+_This program was originally created for a homework assignment at LaunchCode's Lc101 (2018).
+I have since then updated this project._

 ## Technologies Used